betaglot/betaglot/docs/guide/Systema/Theoria/BetaAnalogs/BetaActivities.md

 Whip and rotate

-What is the name if the scooters' shaft?
+What is the name of the scooter's shaft?

 🔻<via>Via: </via>